 Now beyond all of this silliness I have culled from there can be quite a bit of useful responses, yet even less wiki-fied than Wikipedia out to be taken with a grain of web salt.
 But the interchange, the topics, here so much reflect the quirks we bear as humans, so its nice to see it out in public.

-The post "Questions and Answers for Anything" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2009/01/questions-answers/) on January 1, 2009.
+The post "Questions and Answers for Anything" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2009/01/questions-answers/) on January 1, 2009.